pawelgrzybek/pawelgrzybek.com/content/posts/2024-10-31-top-picks-2024-october/index.md

 ### [Unlocking the Power of JSON Patch](https://zuplo.com/blog/2024/10/10/unlocking-the-power-of-json-patch)

 JSON Patch is an interesting standardised format that can produce a lot more concise updates to JSON resources.
 It is efficient, precise, easy to read (not so easy for deeply nested JSON documents), idempotent and standardised.
 It has an implementation in most programming languages.
 I found this concept very interesting and I am wondering why it is not more popular.
-This article is a good primer to the concept.
+This article is a good primer on the concept.

 ### [Help us choose the final syntax for Masonry in CSS](https://webkit.org/blog/16026/css-masonry-syntax/)